 Eastern Belarus is not that rich in sights though these might also be incorporated into our Belarus package tour.
 On top of these a few bonuses can be added to the itinerary to make it a comprehensive experience.

 Suppose you have only three days and two nights to see Belarus with Minsk landing at midday.
-Visa process handled in advance (Belarus visa support comes via my partners or you might use a hotel booking confirmation) and hotels in Grodno and Brest booked, with not too much time on our hands we will take a transfer to Grodno.
-The latter and Minsk are 280 km apart and on the way in the course of our discussion of the turbulent Belarusian history we will make a stop at the 16th century church of St. Mikhail.
-It is a very lovely fortified church located in the Murovanka Village, a tiny hamlet by the M6 highway to Grodno.
+Visa process handled in advance (if needed) and hotels in Grodno and Brest booked, with not too much time on our hands we will take a transfer to Grodno.
+The latter and Minsk are 280 km apart, and on the way we will make a stop at the 16th century church of the Nativity of the Holy Godmother.
+It is a very lovely fortified church located in Murovanka Village, a tiny hamlet by the M6 highway to Grodno.

 Murovanka Church, one of the several fortified churches in Belarus